sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set2.md

 }
 ```

-## How do you handle secret i Terraform
+## How do you handle secret in Terraform

 ## What is resource graph i Terraform